lewisv4/lewisv4/README.md

 <p>💡 I like to explore new technologies and develop software solutions and quick tricks.</p>

 <p>🎓 I am currently studying English and different information technologies in a self-taught way.</p>

-<p>🌱 I'm well on my way to learning more about AI, system design, and cloud architecture.</p>

 <p>✍️ In my spare time, I do web design and blog writing as hobbies/side activities.</p>